awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 ## View Commit Details \(AWS CLI\)<a name="how-to-view-commit-details-cli"></a>

 Git lets you view details about commits\.
-You can also use the AWS CLI to view details about the commits in a local repo or in an AWS CodeCommit repository, by running the following commands:
+You can also use the AWS CLI to view details about the commits in a local repo or in a CodeCommit repository by running the following commands:
-+ [aws codecommit get\-commit](#how-to-view-commit-details-cli-commit), to view information about a commit\.
++ To view information about a commit, run [aws codecommit get\-commit](#how-to-view-commit-details-cli-commit)\.
-+ [aws codecommit get\-differences](#how-to-view-commit-details-cli-differences), to view information about changes for a commit specifier \(branch, tag, HEAD, or other fully qualified references, such as commit IDs\)\.
++ To view information about changes for a commit specifier \(branch, tag, HEAD, or other fully qualified references, such as commit IDs\), run [aws codecommit get\-differences](#how-to-view-commit-details-cli-differences)\.
-+ [aws codecommit get\-blob](#how-to-view-commit-details-cli-blob), to view the base64\-encoded content of an individual Git blob object in a repository\.
++ To view the base64\-encoded content of a Git blob object in a repository, run [aws codecommit get\-blob](#how-to-view-commit-details-cli-blob)\.

 ### To view information about a commit<a name="how-to-view-commit-details-cli-commit"></a>

 1. Run the aws codecommit get\-commit command, specifying:
-   + The name of the AWS CodeCommit repository \(with the `--repository-name` option\)\.
+   + The name of the CodeCommit repository \(with the `--repository-name` option\)\.
    + The full commit ID\.

-   For example, to view information about a commit with the ID `317f8570EXAMPLE` in an AWS CodeCommit repository named `MyDemoRepo`:
+   For example, to view information about a commit with the ID `317f8570EXAMPLE` in a CodeCommit repository named `MyDemoRepo`:

    ```
    aws codecommit get-commit  --repository-name MyDemoRepo  --commit-id 317f8570EXAMPLE
    ```

 1. If successful, the output of this command includes the following:
-   + Information about the author of the commit \(as configured in Git\), including the date in time stamp format and the coordinated universal time \(UTC\) offset\.
+   + Information about the author of the commit \(as configured in Git\), including the date in timestamp format and the coordinated universal time \(UTC\) offset\.
-   + Information about the committer \(as configured in Git\) including the date in time stamp format and the UTC offset\.
+   + Information about the committer \(as configured in Git\) including the date in timestamp format and the UTC offset\.
    + The ID of the Git tree where the commit exists\.
    + The commit ID of the parent commit\.
    + The commit message\.